NIH-Funded Research Fellowships

 - Research Training in Cardiovascular Behavioral Medicine

-Postdoctoral training at Brown allows the fellow to have as much autonomy as possible.
-The exact nature of training (the mixture of didactic experiences, exposure to ongoing faculty research, direct research involvement of the fellows, etc.) is decided on an individual basis by each of the faculty mentors and fellows.
+Postdoctoral training at Brown allows the postdoctoral fellow to have as much autonomy as possible.
+The exact nature of training (the mixture of didactic experiences, exposure to ongoing faculty research, direct research involvement of the fellows, etc.) is decided on an individual basis by each of the faculty mentors and postdoctoral fellows.

 The NIH Institutional Research Training Committee is composed of all the Directors and Associate Directors of the various T32 grants in the DPHB.
 The Clinical Psychology Training Consortium is centrally controlled through a committee, which is within the Department of Psychiatry and Human Behavior (DPHB) of the Alpert Medical School of Brown University.
 The Training Committee, under the leadership of the Director, Dr. Elizabeth McQuaid, is the central coordinating body of the NIH Research Training Program’s policies and goals.